 Then 28 minutes of dead silence.

 It was the first time he had ever heard of an estimation question.
-He was smart enough to do the analytics, but was completely unfamiliar with the process.
+He was smart enough to do the analytics but was completely unfamiliar with the process.

-My guess is that many of the early round rejections at some point were due to reasons similar that this.
+My guess is that many of the early round rejections at some point were due to reasons similar to this.
 So various firms started to offer practice interviews to have candidates be more prepared.

 Also, partners in particular hate interviewing candidates that totally bomb a case.
 They prefer trying to assess the difference between someone who is good vs. excellent.